Mjz86/String/README.md

 also , for avoiding stack overflow and security vulnerabilities,  some overhead is in checking if the size and alignment are valid, these  failures are often not the case , making failures ( cache miss) a cold case

+* faster converting integral types to strings:

+while not inheritly  part of the data structure ( the standard can adopt my algorithm  or a variation of it for  string conversion ) my implementation is faster and the sso can always fit these strings.

 # Unicode Support